 My thesis and the encyclopedia entries that I wrote for The SAGE Encyclopedia of Food Issues allowed me to do dive into the world of food labeling, regulation, consumer clarity, and the marketing implications surrounding food.
 It's a fascinating area of study, and I enjoy helping my customers better understand the intricacies of it.

-In addition to Pick Your Poison, I'm also an adjunct professor for Chatham University teaching the Business of Food and Agriculture and work for the Pittsburgh Food Policy Council as their program administrator.
+In addition to Pick Your Poison, I'm also an adjunct professor for Chatham University and work for CRAFT as the Food and Agriculture Innovation Lab Coordinator.

 When I'm not working, I love cooking, biking, running obstacle course races, musicals, home improvement and enjoying all of the weird and wonderful stuff that Pittsburgh has to offer.
 I live just outside of The 'Burgh with my husband, Jason, and our caique parrot, Yoshi.
 They both put up with my bad dancing and penchant for trying to make baked goods healthy, and for that I am grateful.

 Masters of Arts in Food Studies, 2012 graduate